Feanor306/image_tagger/CHOICES.md

 2. Safeguard against media.tags that don't exist
 3. Full dockerization of app as well as db
 4. gorm instead of squirrel for DB access
-5. full CRUD functionality for both tag and media
+5. Full CRUD functionality for both tag and media
+6. Add more tests